 Management 3.0 currently has more than 400 Facilitators worldwide.
 Our Facilitators hold workshops and bring Management 3.0 Practices to life.
-One of those Facilitators, Filipe Pacheco Souza from Brazil , today shares his experiences with our popular Delegation Poker Game.
+Former facilitator, Filipe Pacheco Souza from Brazil, shares his experiences with our popular Delegation Poker Game.

 My intrinsic motivators